Roll20/roll20-character-sheets/Hero6Playable/README.md

 STUN, BODY and END | These fields display the stats' current values.
 A player can update the value in one of these fields by overwriting the current value, or by entering an amount to be added or subtracting by prefixing a number with +/-.
 So, for example, if you enter -5 into the STUN field, it will lower the current value by 5.
 OCV and OMCV | These two fields are buttons that can be clicked to roll a generic attack roll.
 Their value is the computed, final value taking into account base characteristic and all combat adjustments from the Combat page.
 If you want to know the original OCV or OMCV, refer to the value displayed in the Characteristics section.
 Pay END | This button should be pressed at the beginning of each of the character's phases.
 It expends END and charges for all active (checked) powers in the Powers & Equipment section.
-Recover | This button will add the character's REC to his/her current STUN and END, up to thos stat's maximum value.
+Recover | This button will add the character's REC to his/her current STUN and END, up to those stat's maximum value.

 >#### Charges / Reserves
 Element | Description